valueduser/tabCannon/README.md

 Icons made by [Freepik](http://www.freepik.com) from [Flaticon](www.flaticon.com)
-is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)CC 3.0 BY
+is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) CC 3.0 BY